willydlw/teaching-examples/vectors/README.md

 <div align="center"> <strong>a</strong> . <strong>b</strong> = a<sub>x</sub>  b<sub>x</sub> + a<sub>y</sub> b<sub>y</sub></div></br></br>

 The value of the dot product is equivalent to the length of the projection of vector **a** onto the vector **b**, multiplied by the length of b.
 The projection of b onto produces the same scalar result.
-The dot product is commutative.
+The dot product is commutative.</br></br>

 ## Cross Product